 The Zerosum 400 is a long rod and long rods are heavier.
 The 400 is definitely heavier than the 360, but it is so much lighter than the best known 13-13.5' rods.
 Comparing the Japanese made 6:4 Zerosum 400 at 2.6 ounces to the rods that weigh 3.6 ounces is eye opening to say the least.
 The 400 is a rod for where there is no overhead canopy and for where you would want the additional length for longer casts.

 I like the rods quite a bit and can enthusiastically recommend any one of them to tenkara anglers who want a light weight premium tenkara rod.
-On his recent visit to Japan, John Vetterli noticed that the Zerosum was the rod he saw most Japanese tenkara anglers fishing with.
+On trip to Japan, John Vetterli noticed that the Zerosum was the rod he saw most Japanese tenkara anglers fishing with.
 I was surprised to learn that Hiromichi Fuji, the master who designed the wooden handled Nissin Fujiryu Tenkara rods, which I think are absolutely delightful to fish with, now fishes with a Zerosum!

 Until you cast one of the Nissin Zerosum rods, you won't know what you are missing.
 With very, very few exceptions, the people who rave about other rods haven't experienced fishing with a Zerosum.
 It is no surprise that a well known American rod company copied the look of the Zerosum.
 They just couldn't copy the feel, though.